Rhythm Pharmaceuticals offers ways to help cover the cost of your medicine. These include:

 Co-pay assistance program

 This program may help cover out-of-pocket costs associated with IMCIVREE, up to $8,550 per year.
 To be eligible, you must have a qualifying diagnosis, a commercial insurance policy (coverage from a private company), and a prescription for IMCIVREE.

 Patient assistance program

-This program can help individuals with a qualifying diagnosis who are uninsured, who have temporarily lost insurance coverage, or whose insurance doesn’t cover IMCIVREE.
-Speak to a Care Partner to find out about eligibility and the enrollment process.
+This program can help individuals with a qualifying diagnosis who are uninsured, who have temporarily lost insurance coverage, or whose insurance doesn't cover IMCIVREE.
+Speak to a Patient Education Manager to find out about eligibility and the enrollment process.

 IMCIVREE is a treatment for obesity due to POMC, PCSK1, or LEPR deficiency confirmed through a genetic test.
 The test must show that the change, or variant, is considered pathogenic, likely pathogenic, or uncertain.
 IMCIVREE should not be used by someone with obesity due to suspected POMC, PCSK1, or LEPR deficiency not confirmed by genetic testing (benign or likely benign result) or someone with another type of obesity not related to POMC, PCSK1, or LEPR deficiency, including obesity associated with other genetic conditions and general obesity.
 It’s always best to talk to your healthcare provider to determine if a treatment is right for you.

 Each individual is different, and results can vary from person to person.
 In clinical studies of IMCIVREE:

 - 80% of people (8 out of 10) with obesity due to POMC or PCSK1 deficiency lost at least 10% of their body weight at 1 year; people with obesity due to POMC or PCSK1 deficiency had a 23.1% average reduction in weight from baseline after 1 year.

 - 46% of people (5 out of 11) with obesity due to LEPR deficiency lost at least 10% of their body weight at 1 year; people with obesity due to LEPR deficiency had a 9.7% average reduction in weight from baseline after 1 year.

 When treatment was stopped, weight increased.
 When the withdrawal period ended and treatment was restarted, weight loss continued.
 You can find more information on IMCIVREE clinical studies here.
 To determine what may be reasonable for you to expect from treatment, speak to your healthcare provider.